DaftMobile/ReduKt/redukt-core/README.md

 }
 ```

-There is also `consumeDispatch` helper that can be used like this:
+There is also `consumingDispatch` helper that can be used like this:

 ```kotlin
 fun fooMiddleware(): Middleware<AppState> = {